 Under the guidance of the ASEAN Senior Officials Meeting on Youth (SOMY), the ASEAN Youth Development Task Force led the development of ASEAN YDI 2022 through support from the United Nations Population Fund (UNFPA) and coordination by the ASEAN Secretariat.
+The production of this publication is funded by the ASEAN Member States through the ASEAN Youth Programme Fund (AYPF).
 Members of the ASEAN YDI Report, Focal Points of SOMY from all ASEAN Member States, UNFPA team, and Ms. Gemma Wood, as Consultant of ASEAN YDI, as well as the representatives of partner organisations contributed throughout the process to provide expert views and exchange experiences in order to substantiate the content of ASEAN YDI 2022.